top of page

 A New Perfect Paradox

-Today, a repeat of that HBR discussion would compulsorily highlight the paradox that sustainability poses to star brands, and to the future success of every company.
+Today, a repeat of that HBR discussion certainly would highlight the paradox that sustainability poses to star brands, and to the future success of every company.
 Over the past decade, LVMH has sought to lead from the front, with a heightened emphasis on sustainability and the broader concept of ESG.
 Today, the company's website proudly states as part of its mission: "All LVMH Maisons craft products and services that strive for excellence and meet the highest ethical, social and environmental standards".

 The ESG Emergency

-an existential priority, and businesses in every sector must address the increasing pressures to do business more responsibly.
-More and more companies are rising to the challenge to make a commitment to ESG that covers not only environmental aspects, but also topics including: DE&I, employee engagement, philanthropy, and others.
+The intensifying macroeconomic climate emergency means that it is no longer sufficient to passively address ESG concerns.
+ESG has become an existential priority, and businesses in every sector must respond to the demands to do business more responsibly.
+More than ever, companies are rising to the challenge to make a commitment to ESG that covers not only environmental aspects, but also topics including: DE&I, employee engagement, philanthropy, and others.
 A commitment to ESG should however, not merely be about meeting a set of requirements, but about taking purposeful action to make a tangible difference for the benefit of all.

 The Benefits of ESG